Athmika/SoftSysThinkLISP/Reports/Project Report.md

 ## Project Reflection

 As a team, we were able to build upon the material covered in-class and implement it in the specific context of our project.
 This helped us to solidify our understanding and also gain more confidence coding in C.  It was interesting to learn about LISP and then chose specific parts of LISP to include in our interpreter.
 In hindsight, we wish we would have learned more about LISP before making our MVP.
 As we got deeper into the project we became more interested in making the mathematical operations be able to do nested operations.
-This caused us to pivot our stretch goal half-way through the project, away from implementing for loops in Lisp.
+This caused us to pivot our stretch goal half-way through the project, away from implementing For Loops in Lisp.
 However, we were still only able to attempt our new stretch goal and fell short of full implementation.
+We also didn’t implement our reading and storing variables stretch goal.
+Instead, we decided to focus on adding error checking.
 Overall, the project was a good learning experience and enjoyable.